Carols Round The Tree - 2021

 them, in true England - Germany tradition.
 A march round the town in the

-at the Memorial Hall .
-Wonderful gifts were exchanged and a pledge to
+the Memorial Hall .
+Wonderful gifts were exchanged and a pledge to get

-get together in the future was expressed.
-A tearful goodbye on Monday
+together in the future was expressed.
+A tearful goodbye on Monday morning

-morning left us with a feeling that in spite of a lot of hard work from
+left us with a feeling that in spite of a lot of hard work from both

-both Himmighausen and Kirkby, the weekend had been a great success and
+Himmighausen and Kirkby, the weekend had been a great success and it was

-it was especially cheering to see the young members of both bands have
+especially cheering to see the young members of both bands have such a

-such a great time.
-The older members will take longer to get over it,
+great time.
+The older members will take longer to get over it, but enjoyed

-but enjoyed it just as much.
-Thank's to all the people who gave their
+it just as much.
+Thank's to all the people who gave their free time in

 we managed seven stops again.
 We had a brilliant day and we think we came